srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-which automatically allocates the required memory for this network, initializes its internal structures (see below) and returns a pointer for reference.
+which automatically allocates the required memory for this network, initializes its internal structures (see below) and returns a pointer for later reference.

 ```c